Key Takeaways

 What Are the Potential Drawbacks of a Charitable Remainder Trust?

-While CRTs offer numerous benefits, they also come with potential drawbacks and considerations.
-It's important to be aware of these drawbacks before deciding to establish a CRT.
+While CRTs offer numerous benefits, but they also have trade-offs.
+It's important to be aware of these drawbacks before setting one up:

 How to Set Up a Charitable Remainder Trust